What is the REPT Function?

-- Text (required argument) – It is the text we want to repeat.
+- Text (required argument) – This is the text we want to repeat.

-- Number_times (required argument) – It is the positive number that specifies the number of times to repeat text.
+- Number_times (required argument) – This is the positive number that specifies the number of times to repeat text.

 How to use the REPT Function in Excel?

 As a worksheet function, the REPT function can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider a few examples:

 The results in Excel are shown in the screenshot below:

 To create a simple in-cell histogram, we can use a formula based on the REPT function.
 It can be useful when we want to avoid the complexity of creating a separate chart.

 We can use REPT to repeat any character(s) we want.
 In the example, we used the CHAR function to output a character with a code of 110.
 The character, when formatted with the Wingdings font, will output a solid square.
 The formula to use will be: